AKSW/shacl-shapes/shape-groups/accessible-place/README.md

 ## Elevator

-Elevator is partly accessible by wheelchairs, if the field place:suitableForWheelchairs is set to "partly".
-It is aggregated
+Elevator is partly accessible by wheelchairs, if
+* Door width:	>= 90 cm
+* cabine:
+  * length: >= 140 cm
+  * width: >= 110 cm
+* Height of controls inside and out: between 70 - 115 cm

+The field `place:suitableForWheelchairs` should be set to "partly" if the elevator is partly accessible by wheelchairs.

 ## Local Support